nodejs/node/doc/api/http2.md

 The Core API provides a low-level interface designed specifically around support for HTTP/2 protocol features.
 It is specifically *not* designed for compatibility with the existing [HTTP/1][] module API.
+However, the [Compatibility API][] is.

-The following illustrates a simple, plain-text HTTP/2 server:
+The following illustrates a simple, plain-text HTTP/2 server using the Core API:

 ```js
 const http2 = require('http2');